Skip to content

 Quartz is an engineered stone made from crushed quartz crystals and resin.
 This process allows for a wide range of color options and patterns making quartz a versatile choice for any design style.
 While quartz is nonporous and stain and etch resistant it generally doesn’t have the same level of heat resistance as quartzite.
 This makes quartzite a better option for high traffic cooking areas where extreme heat is a concern.

 Ultimately the choice between quartzite and quartz comes down to personal preference, lifestyle and budget.
-Both can be used for indoor and outdoor applications but quartzite’s UV resistance makes it more suitable for outdoor use.
-By considering factors such as durability, maintenance and aesthetic appeal homeowners can make an informed decision that suits their needs.
+Both materials are good for indoor and outdoor use.
+However, quartzite's UV resistance makes it better for outdoor use.
+Homeowners can make a smart choice by looking at durability, maintenance, and how things look.

 A Long Term Investment For Your Home